huggingface/blog/synthetic-data-generator.md

 ### Improving Speed and Accuracy

-You can improve speed and accuracy by using your API keys and different parameters or models.
+You can improve speed and accuracy by creating the own deployment of the tool and configuring it to use different parameters or models.
 First, you must [duplicate the synthetic data generator](https://huggingface.co/spaces/argilla/synthetic-data-generator?duplicate=true).
 Make sure you create is as a private Space to ensure nobody else can access it.
-Next, you can [change some environment variables](https://github.com/argilla-io/synthetic-data-generator?tab=readme-ov-file#environment-variables).
-For instance, let’s increase our processing speed by setting `DEFAULT_BATCH_SIZE` to `20`, use OpenAI by setting `BASE_URL` to `https://api.openai.com/v1/`, `MODEL` to `gpt-4o` and lastly, `API_KEY` to [a valid OpenAI API key](https://platform.openai.com/api-keys).
-Don’t forget to pass your `HF_TOKEN` to be still able to push datasets to the Hub.
+Next, you can [change the default values of some environment variables](https://github.com/argilla-io/synthetic-data-generator?tab=readme-ov-file#environment-variables).
+Let's go over some scenarios:

+1. Increase the batch size, which will generate more samples per minute.
+You can do so by changing the `BATCH_SIZE` from the default value of `5` to a higher value, like `10`.
+2. Use a different free Hugging Face model.
+You can do so by changing the `MODEL` from the default value of `meta-llama/Llama-3.1-8B-Instruct` to a different model, like `meta-llama/Llama-3.1-70B-Instruct`.
+3. Use an OpenAI model.
+You can do so by setting the `BASE_URL` to `https://api.openai.com/v1/` and `MODEL` to `gpt-4o`.
+4. Private Argilla instance.
+You can do so by setting the `ARGILLA_URL` and `ARGILLA_API_KEY` to the URL and API key of [your free Argilla instance](https://docs.argilla.io/dev/getting_started/quickstart/).

 ### Local Deployment

 Besides hosting the tool on Hugging Face Spaces, we also offer it as an open-source tool under an Apache 2 license, which means you can go [to GitHub](https://github.com/argilla-io/synthetic-data-generator) and use, modify, and adapt it however you need.
 You can [install it as a Python package](https://github.com/argilla-io/synthetic-data-generator?tab=readme-ov-file#installation) through a simple `pip install synthetic-dataset-generator`.
+Make sure to configure the right environment variables when creatin

 ### Customising Pipelines